![]() |

 Peter, Paul & Mary

-"Jackie's work is a powerful echo of the conditions we encountered interviewing
+"Jackie's work is a powerful echo of the conditions we encountered interviewing the survivors of a combat infantry company.

-the survivors of a combat infantry company.
-The veterans will recognize something of their own experience in her songs."
+The veterans will recognize something of their own experience

 Peter Goldman, Senior Editor, Newsweek

-"Your songs always seem to bring new meaning to issues, and compel those listening to reaffirm their dedication to the
+"Your songs always seem to bring new meaning to issues and

 solution of the issues of which you sing..."